1. Introduction

 Additional information on the service can be found at the following link:

-• Deal administration, lead management and task management,
+- Deal management, lead management and task management,

-All departments, (including e.g. marketing, sales, customer service as well as online and stationary trade) work together with the described software.
+Different departments such as marketing, sales and customer service work together with the described software.

-DThe provider of HubSpot necessarily receives knowledge of the above-mentioned data, as far as this is provided for in the context of our data processing contract (Art.
-28 GDPR), with HubSpot.
-These may include the names, addresses, e-mail addresses and telephone numbers.
-A processing of the personal data thus also takes place in a third country (outside the EU and the EEA).
+The provider of Zoho CRM necessarily receives knowledge of the above-mentioned data, as far as this is provided for in the context of our order processing contract (Art.
+28 GDPR), with Zoho CRM.
+These may include, on the one hand, the IP addresses, but also the names, addresses, e-mail addresses and telephone numbers.

 If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 (1) lit. a) GDPR.
-In the context of an employee relationship, corresponding data processing is carried out on the basis of § 26 German Federal Data Protection Act (Bundesdatenschutzgesetz [BDSG]).
 The legal basis for the use of the service in the context of existing contractual relationships or contractual relationships to be initiated is Art.
 6 (1) lit. b) GDPR.
 In all other cases, the legal basis for processing your personal data is Art.
 6 (1) lit. f) GDPR.
-Here, our interest is in the effective coordination of internal as well as external communication and the management of client relationships.
+Here, our interest is in the effective coordination of internal as well as external communication and the management of customer relationships.

-To the extent HubSpot processes personal data in connection with its own legitimate business operations, HubSpot is an independent data controller for such use and, as such, is responsible for complying with applicable laws and obligations of a data controller.
+To the extent Zoho CRM processes personal data in connection with its own legitimate business operations, Zoho CRM is an independent data controller for such use and, as such, is responsible for compliance with applicable laws and obligations of a data controller.

 Additional information on the service can be found at the following link: